sanyambassi/cte-client-install-ansible/README.md

   - Enable SSH and allow port 22 in the firewall.
   - Ensure the user has sudo privileges as the CTE client can only be installed as the root user.
 - **Windows**:
   - Configure WinRM for NTLM and ensure the user has Administrator rights on the system.
+  - Create C:\\Temp directory for temporarily copying the CTE client installer.
+Or update **playbook.yml** with a location that exists on the windows host.

 ## Usage